Kinnevik (OTCMKTS:KNVKF) Reaches New 1-Year High at $56.00

-Kinnevik AB (OTCMKTS:KNVKF)’s share price reached a new 52-week high during trading on Monday .
-The stock traded as high as $56.00 and last traded at $56.00, with a volume of 0 shares changing hands.
+Shares of Kinnevik AB (OTCMKTS:KNVKF) reached a new 52-week high during mid-day trading on Monday .
+The stock traded as high as $56.00 and last traded at $56.00, with a volume of 500 shares traded.
 The stock had previously closed at $56.00.

 Kinnevik Company Profile (OTCMKTS:KNVKF)